Author: Steve Robinson, CPrep President

 We know that the earth is warming.
-This is causing many problems here in America, with excessive heat, superstorms and the like.
-Low-lying and tropical regions worldwide are at greater risk of flooding and historic heat waves.
+This is causing many problems here in America, with excessive heat, superstorms, and the like.
+Low-lying and tropical regions worldwide are at a greater risk of flooding and historic heat waves.

 We also know that the Pacific Northwest is susceptible to monster earthquake and tsunami events that have occurred at random intervals for as far back as geological evidence is available.
-The vast majority of Oregon's liquid fuel reserves are stored in a giant facility in Portland, consisting of fuel tanks - some a century old - built on liquefiable soil along the Willamette River.
-When the Cascadia quake hits, this entire facility is at risk of total destruction, causing an environmental catastrophe that exacerbates the physical damage to the built environment from the quake.
+The vast majority of Oregon's liquid fuel reserves are stored at a giant facility in Portland, consisting of fuel tanks - some a century old - built on liquifiable soil along the Willamette River.
+When the Cascadia earthquake hits, this entire facility is at risk of total destruction and causing an environmental catastrophe that could exacerbate the physical damage to the built environment.
 It will be many months before FEMA is able to supply liquid fuel to meet the needs of the 10 million people living in the earthquake-prone zone.

-One approach that deals with both problems is to move as quickly as possible away from fossil fuel as an energy source and toward solar, biomass and wind.
-Reducing carbon emissions will help mitigate climate change.
-And reducing our reliance on fossil fuel will increase our earthquake resilience by allowing for energy to be generated locally, not dependent on quake-vulnerable fuel pipelines.
+One approach that deals with both problems is to move as quickly as possible away from fossil fuel as an energy source and toward solar, biomass, and wind.
+Reducing carbon emissions will help mitigate climate change and reducing our reliance on fossil fuel will increase our earthquake resilience by allowing for energy to be generated locally, rather than our community depending on earthquake-vulnerable fuel pipelines.

-At Cascadia Prepared, we are developing our resilience scorecard project, which will look at our critical "lifeline" infrastructure, applaud achievements, assign a “score” of the current state of resilience for each one, and then suggest what actions could be taken, by whom, in order to raise that score.
+At Cascadia Prepared, we are developing our Resilience Scorecard Project, which will look at our critical "lifeline" infrastructure, applaud achievements, assign a score to the current state of resilience for each one, then suggest what actions could be taken in order to raise that score.

-I have tremendous respect for the work of everyone on stage; Jay Wilson , Clackamas County Resilience Coordinator, Yumei Wang, Geotechnical Engineer, Oregon Department of Geology and Mineral Industries, Megan Niell, Engineering Services Manager, Multnomah County, and Jonna Papaefthimiou, Planning and Community Resilience Manager, Portland Bureau of Emergency Management.
+I have tremendous respect for the work of everyone on stage: Jay Wilson , Clackamas County Resilience Coordinator, Yumei Wang, Geotechnical Engineer at the Oregon Department of Geology and Mineral Industries, Megan Niell, Engineering Services Manager at Multnomah County, and Jonna Papaefthimiou, Planning and Community Resilience Manager at the Portland Bureau of Emergency Management.
 My comments as a former government employee with roots in the private sector should not be taken as criticism of their work, but simply as how I analyze the dynamics.